TUDelft-CS4110/2016-0x90/test-suite-genetation.md

 However, container classes must be identified manually, but the EvoSuite team is working on it.
 Additionally, there are security measures that need to be undertaken during test execution.
 There is a security manager that controls what permissions are granted.
-This is useful when the program requires to open up a network connection, or accesses the filesystem for some purpose.
+This is useful when the program requires a network connection, or filesystem access for some purpose.
-It is not desireable to have the test suite opening up a random network connection, or manipulating the file system in random ways.
+It is not desireable to have the test suite opening up a random network connection, or manipulating the filesystem in random ways.

 ## Difficulties
 As previously mentioned, the EvoSuite tools has difficulties dealing with Java Generics, and security concerns affect the coverage goal the tool can fulfill.